ericminikel/cureffi/_posts/2018-07-25-antisense-part-ii-mechanisms-of-action.markdown

 ![](/media/2018/07/aso-diagram-3-translation-inhibition.png)

 By binding a target RNA, an ASO can prevent the ribosome from translating the RNA, and thus reduce protein level without reducing RNA level.
 This is known as a "steric block" of translation.
-As far as I know, there are no approved drugs nor drug candidates in clinical trials that have this mechanism [[Bennett 2017]].
-Indeed, after several Google Scholar searches, I was unable to find an example of a paper where a steric block ASO has even been used in a mouse.
-Instead, this mechanism seems to be used chiefly or exclusively in zebrafish, where it is a common research tool for doing gene knockdowns [[Nasevicius & Ekker 2000], [Bill 2009]].
+As far as I know, there are no approved drugs nor drug candidates currently in clinical trials that are translation-blocking ASOs [[Bennett 2017]].
+Indeed, this mechanism of action seems little used in mammals: so far I have found only a few examples of translation-blocking ASOs that have been tested in rodents or pigs [[Arora 2002], [Kipshidze 2002],[McCaffrey 2003]], and just one Phase I trial in humans [[Iversen 2003], [Devi 2005]].
+Instead, this mechanism seems to be used chiefly in zebrafish, where it is a common research tool for doing gene knockdowns [[Nasevicius & Ekker 2000], [Bill 2009]].
 The preferred chemistry here is a phosphorodiamidate backbone (also known as morpholino or PMO).

 Intrinsic to this mechanism of action is that the ASO's activity is in the cytoplasm, where translation occurs, as opposed to in the nucleus, and the ASO must target a site in the mature mRNA.
 Indeed, apparently most steric blocking ASOs target a sequence either in the 5'UTR just upstream of the start codon [[Faria 2001]] or within &#126;25 bases past the start codon [[Summerton 1999]].
 Unlike with qPCR for RNAse H or splice modulating oligos, there is no generalizable method for empirical screening of steric blocking oligos &mdash; one would need a different protein-based quantification method for each target of interest.
 From what I could gather online, it seems that most researchers are not doing extensive screening of steric block ASOs &mdash; one primer suggests that "if available, the level of knockdown should be assessed using an antibody to the protein of interest" [[Bill 2009]], implying that reseachers routinely buy steric block ASOs that have been synthesized based on informatic predictions alone, and that empirical demonstration of knockdown is left as an exercise.